-Join us for OLP’s Third Annual Women’s Symposium on March 31, 2017 at the Academy of Our Lady of Peace.
+Join us for OLP’s Fourth Annual Women’s Symposium on March 9, 2018 at the Academy of Our Lady of Peace.

 OLP is honored to serve as an epicenter for women's education and is excited to host this unique event centered on reciprocal learning and inspiration.
 Modeled after speaker panels at leading universities, OLP’s Women’s Symposium brings together top women leaders to share their insights and pathways to success with our students and the community.
 Through dialogue and modeling, these female leaders empower young women to stand up for themselves and fearlessly chase their dreams.

 The funds raised from this event will support the OLP Alumnae Scholarship Fund for students who embody the charism of the Sisters of St. Joseph of Carondelet, show academic potential and demonstrate financial need.

 - $15 – OLP Alumna / College Student / Young Professional (under 30 years old)

 Join us as a corporate partner for the Fourth Annual Women’s Symposium.
 Through your support, your business or organization will benefit from direct exposure to hundreds of community members who are interested in supporting and encouraging young women to pursue their dreams, find their voices and reach their true potentials.